From Guns to Bicycles

 This sidebar is a supplement to Could Co-Ops Solve Income Inequality?

-Customers at Thomas Crenshaw’s full-service bike shop, Frame up Bikes in Pleasant Hill, California, know a lot more about Orbea bikes and its global competitors than they do about the legendary bike company’s co-operative business model.
+Customers at Thomas Crenshaw’s full-service bike shop, Frame Up Bikes in Pleasant Hill, California, know a lot more about Orbea bikes and its global competitors than they do about the legendary bike company’s cooperative business model.

-“We know Orbea is a co-operative and worker-owned, but most of our customers don’t” says Crenshaw.
+“We know Orbea is a co-operative and worker-owned, but most of our customers don’t,” says Crenshaw.
 “What they care about is that Orbea is an established solid brand worldwide, that they have bunch of pro teams in world road and mountain races.”

 In 1842, the Hermanos Orbea (Orbea Brothers) started out as gun manufacturers; once the demand for guns declined, they turned their expertise in manufacturing tubes for guns in Eibar (once the world renowned “City of Guns”) to manufacture finely finished steel tubing for bikes, like those that Maria Retegui and her family have ridden for almost a century.
-During the better part of that century, Orbea Bicycle company gained a reputation as a world-class manufacturer, thanks, in no small part to Tour de France champion, Mariano Cañardo and other riders.
-Then, with the economic crisis of the late 60s, the company’s fortunes plummeted, pushing the Orbea family to the edge.
+During the better part of that century, the Orbea Bicycle company gained a reputation as a world-class manufacturer, thanks, in no small part to Tour de France champion Mariano Cañardo and other riders.
+Then, with the economic crisis of the late ’60s, the company’s fortunes plummeted, pushing the Orbea family to the edge.

 Orbea’s worker-owners were among the first of the major bike manufacturers to introduce customization.
 The company’s website, My O(rbea) allows customers to choose their bike model, color, tires, handlebars, crankset, and other customized features usually found in smaller, local, more artisanal bike manufacturers.

 “We chose to sell Orbea over other options because they offer a wide selection, including kids bikes, pro bikes and everything in between,” says Crenshaw.
-“Their customization allows our customers to customize paint and choose from about 20 colors.
+“Their customization allows our customers to customize paint and choose from about twenty colors.
 We get customization without having a paint booth.
 This gives us the ability to have a customer get a bike that’s completely different from somebody else’s.
 For most manufacturers there’s only one type of bike and you get two color combos.
 That’s one of the reasons Orbea is a cutting-edge company.”

-Unbeknownst to Frame Up’s customers, one of the other reasons is the co-operative model that makes their innovation and customization possible.
+Unbeknownst to Frame Up’s customers, one of the other reasons is the cooperative model that makes their innovation and customization possible.

 Roberto Lovato is a writer and journalist working out of the San Francisco Writer’s Grotto.
 Roberto is the recipient of a crisis reporting grant from the Pulitzer Center, and recently completed a three-year commitment as a Visiting Scholar at U.C.
 Berkeley’s Center for Latino Policy Research.

-© 2021 Roberto Lovato.
+© 2024 Roberto Lovato.
 All rights reserved.
 Under exclusive license to Craftsmanship, LLC.
 Unauthorized copying or republication of any part of this article is prohibited by law.